populationgenomics/team-docs/cpg-infrastructure/cromwell.md

 This functionality is packaged up into cpg-utils - see [cpg-utils:cromwell](../cpg-utils/cromwell) for the user facing guide.

+## Authenticating to Cromwell

+Cromwell is deployed behind GCP's Identity Aware Proxy + OAuth, so you can access it in the web browser.
+This also makes it challenging to authenticate programatically as an end user.

 ## Configuring Cromwell

 On GCP, Cromwell is deployed using an instance template, and a self-healing instance group - this means instances are spun up automatically through GCP, and if it fails a health test / gets preempted, a new one starts.